-The student is approaching the beginning reader stage when he/she:
+Emergent readers are approaching the beginning reader stage when he/she:

 4. Points to words and begins to self correct when he/she gets off track.
 Writing now includes beginning and ending sounds, but may not include vowels.

-Firm Development of a Concept of Word
+Firm Development of Concept of Word

-1. Memorize the Poem
+Step 1: Memorize the Poem

 The first step with Concept of Word Instruction is to teach the poem to the students.
 They need to have the poem memorized, so that they can accurately match the memorized words to the print they see.
 Teachers can use pictures that represent the text or hand motions with common nursery rhymes and finger plays or short, simple four-lined poems.

-2. Model and Practice with Pointers
+Step 2: Model and Practice with Pointers

 What follows is the fun part for me!
 The best way to develop COW is by playing with words, sentences, and a large assortment of pointers.
 I mean really…don’t we all love swinging around a light saber once in a while??
 The pointers in the greatest demand in my room are most definitely my light sabers, but magic wands are very popular too.
 I also recommend flyswatters of various designs.
 They are perfect for boxing individual letters or for finding sightwords.
 The main thing is to do lots of modeling of where to touch the words and allow the kiddos in your room plenty of practice time at your smartboard or pocket chart.
 You might use this printable version for paired work too.

-3. Scaffold with Touchpoints
+Step 3: Scaffold with Touchpoints

 When working with my kinders on pointing, I often place a touch point under each word.
 I discovered this tip when I downloaded freebies from Sparklebox.co.uk .
 I downloaded short vowel word cards for a game that included a dot under each sound. (perfect for blending, but that’s for another post).
 Anyway, I transferred that technique to developing COW.

-4. Match Words in Isolation to Words in Context
+Step 4: Match Words in Isolation to Words in Context

 Marie Clay refers to Concept of Word as “Reading the White Space”, and this activity has helped my students recognize this.
 I model how to separate words by cutting between them like pulling apart puzzle pieces.
 In fact, we often take the pieces, mix them up, and reorganize them to make the individual words become the line of the poem.

-5. Use the poem in book form to work on letter sounds, sightwords, picture clues, and book sense.
+Step 5: Use the poem in book form to work on letter sounds, sightwords, picture clues, and book sense.

 After we have worked a few days with the sentences strips and words in isolation, I transfer my students to the book form.
-With the book form of the poems, I spend time on letter identification, sighword identification, using picture clues, and even comprehension.
+With the book form of the poems, I spend time on letter identification, sightword identification, using picture clues, and even comprehension.
 The children enjoy highlighting, boxing, underlining, and marking with mini stickies features I ask.
 We also box around the letters by name and sound.

 For beginning readers, the picture clues provide a support to this understanding.
 Teachers can have students “read” the text and decide what is missing in the picture.
 Above, you can discuss why this is a happy time, how you can tell the girls are ready to learn, and how the girl in the picture may have grown this year.

-6. Add the poster form to each student’s growing poetry anthology for repeated reading (or read to self).
+Step 6: Add the poster form to each student’s growing poetry anthology for repeated reading (or read to self).